aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/jpeg-to-html/_index.md

 {{% blocks/products/pf/agp/content h2="Save JPEG to HTML in Java Online for Free" %}}

-The following example demonstrates how to convert JPEG to HTML document format in Java.
+The following example demonstrates how to convert JPEG to HTML in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPEG file into HTML format.
+Follow the easy steps to convert JPEG to HTML.
 Upload your JPEG file, then simply save it as HTML file.
 For both JPEG reading and HTML writing you can use fully qualified filenames.
 The output HTML content and formatting will be identical to the original JPEG document.

 {{% /blocks/products/pf/agp/text %}}